Table Of Contents

 3. Understanding cloud cost is a challenge for both starters and more experienced FinOps teams

-Most SaaS companies are under pressure to release new features, optimize the existing customer experience, and increase revenue, users, and market share.
-Startups are particularly vulnerable.
+Most SaaS companies are still under pressure to release new features, optimize the customer experience, and grow revenue — cloud cost optimization remains a constant balancing act, and that’s before accounting for AI’s unpredictable consumption patterns.

 Solution: